Accused Chch gunman sends letter from prison, Corrections admits error

 In the letter, the alleged gunman talks about his travels in Russia and refers to it as his "favourite place in the world".
 He says he wishes he could visit Russia again someday but "life isn't about travelling".

+The accused gunman's letter thanked his correspondent for the postage stamps, saying they were "the only two pieces of colour in my otherwise grey cell.
+I will have to hide them from the guards."

-Corrections, in a statement, says it acknowledges that "this letter should have been withheld".
+Corrections, in a statement, said it acknowledged that "this letter should have been withheld".

 "Corrections is legislatively required to manage prisoners in accordance with the provisions set out in the Corrections Act 2004 and our international obligations for the treatment of all prisoners," a Corrections spokeswoman said.